Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Even though Ljörn is hesitant about being completely alone, he is willing to go on careless solo problem-solving sprees, even if it harms him more than doing good to others.
 There is, however, a limit to how much he does this.
 For example, he would go alone to a nearby village to track down an enemy, but would never go on a multiday adventure without a strong reason.

-Outside safe spaces, it is exceedingly hard to make him genuinely smile for more than a few seconds.
-He rarely laughs out loud, as most of his laughs are subdued snorts of air or whispered chuckling.

 Moreover, Ljörn is stubborn and sticks to his decisions once made, but he doesn't have good self-esteem.
 When he receives a compliment, he tends to downplay it or mumble a thanks.
 He doesn't think he's a good teacher even after someone has learned something valuable from him.

 Ljörn has a love-hate relationship with his sword.
 Even though he carries it around with him and is willing to use it in self-defence, it reminds him of his dead older brother.
 To cope, he lies to himself that it was given to him directly by his father.